jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (d) the safeguards against any potential adverse effects of carrying out the proposed programme of work in relation to the mineral; and
   (e) the interests of the owner of the mineral, or of any person to whom the owner of the mineral has granted any rights in relation to the mineral, in obtaining access to that mineral; and
   (f) such other matters as the appropriate Minister considers relevant.
-(3) Where the owner of the mineral or any person to whom the owner of the mineral has granted any rights in relation to the mineral, as the case may be, has secured the right, under the Natural and Built Environment Act 2023, to exclusive occupation of Crown land in the coastal marine area (as defined in section 11 of that Act), it is not necessary for the owner of the mineral or that person to enter into an access arrangement in respect of that land.
+(3) Where the owner of the mineral or any person to whom the owner of the mineral has granted any rights in relation to the mineral, as the case may be, has secured the right, under the Resource Management Act 1991, to exclusive occupation of Crown land in the coastal marine area (as defined in section 2(1) of that Act), it is not necessary for the owner of the mineral or that person to enter into an access arrangement in respect of that land.

 ### 61C Public notification of certain access arrangements
 (1) This section applies if an application under section 61 is made for an access arrangement in respect of Crown land for which the Minister of Conservation is the appropriate Minister and the purpose of access is to allow mining activities.